henry2004y/Batsrus.jl/docs/src/man/guide.md

 ## Support for more complicated grid structures

+The VTK files does not have timestep information.
+To allow for further time series processing in Paraview, a script `create_pvd.jl` is provided for generating the pvd container.

+By default the file size will be reduced with compression level 6, but the actual compression ratio depends on the original data.

+In principle, I could also try some multi-block (VTM) type for data conversion.

+The XML package not only provide writing into XML files, but also reading XML structures.
+Therefore, if you want you can create a VTK reader.

 For the plotting, streamline tracing and particle tracing, a common problem is the grid and related interpolation process.
 I am envisioning a more general approach to deal with block-based and unstructured grid to provide fundamental support for all of these.